Glossary of tags I'm using and why they matter to me

 The latter bit is what I'm trying to do and developing simple but working tools (rather than sketching prototypes that look beautiful but never make it).
 Even though stuff we have at disposal at the moment (often lousy internet connection, OCR, basic speech and pattern recognition, text search, 2D screens, touchscreens and basic VR/AR) is not so exciting and somewhat restricted, I feel we're not fully utilizing it anyway yet.

-¶some of the things I'm working on:
+¶some of the things I'm working on and contributing:

 - I'm writing more about it here.